TheUnifox/BadBeatMods/README.md

 ![BadBeatMods](https://github.com/Saeraphinx/badbeatmods/blob/main/assets/banner.png)
-A game-agnostic mod hosting platform replacement.
+A game-agnostic mod hosting platform.

 ## Running the Server
 Running the server is (mostly) easy to do: